nwchemgit/nwchem-wiki/Solvation-Models.md

 switching function lie in the domain from 0 to 1.
 This value should not be set too small as that leads to instabilities in the linear system solvers.
 The default value is `sw_tol 1.0e-4`.

+#### COSMO: CHARGE_CORRECTION keyword
+The `charge_correction ` input option defines the surface charge correction to use.
+With the input line `charge_correction no`, no surface charge corrections are used.
+With the input line `charge_correction scale`, both the the electron surface charges and the nuclear surface charges are scaled.
+With the default input line `charge_correction lagrangian`, a lagrangian constraint is used to variationally correct the charges.
+The default is `charge_correction lagrangian`  unless the Klamt-Schuurmann COSMO model is used when the default becomes `charge_correction scale`.

 #### COSMO: DO_GASPHASE keyword
 `do_gasphase` is a flag to control whether the calculation of the